psychopy/workshops/source/translators/workOnTranslations.rst

 - Step 4: Translating "Start-up tips" in |PsychoPy| with a text editor

-**NOTE**: Steps 3 and 4 don't have to be sequential; they're just different translation processes
+**NOTE**: Steps 3 and 4 don't have to be sequential; they're just different translation processes **NOTE**: Steps 3 and 4 don't have to be sequential; they're just different translation processes

 Step 1: What is the ``[ll_CC]`` locale name for my language?
 --------------------------------------------------------------